AdityaNayak04/A-star_imp/README.md

 #### **To see this project in action a version of Unity has to be installed.
 This project is made using Unity 2023.2.5f1.**
 Unity can be installed from the **[Unity Hub](https://unity.com/unity-hub)** installer.<br>
-An executable build is also present in the repository.
+An executable [build](https://drive.google.com/drive/folders/1sTGwkEPKFPYFKSFlGAnt0w2DqdpL-T3S?usp=sharing) can be downloaded which will run without installing Unity.
 But, please note that the gizmos won't be visible in the build as they are in the Unity editor.